Beginner Track • Topic 16

 /s/ TSgt David R. Nguyen, Cyber Operations Flight Chief, 633 CS/SCOO, 19 Feb 2026

-Element (11) - Approving Official Determination: Based on the information provided, I determine that the circumstances described in FAR 8.405-6(a)(2) apply to this order.
+Approving Official Determination: Based on the information provided, I determine that the circumstances described in GSAM 538.7104-3(b)(1)(ii) apply to this order.
 Only one source on the GSA MAS schedule is capable of providing SIEM/SOAR services with native Cortex XDR and Panorama integration at the level of quality required.
+Approval authority verified against the 633 CONS local delegation matrix dated 02 Jan 2026.

 /s/ Capt Sarah M. Okonkwo, Contracting Officer, 633 CONS/LGCB, 20 Feb 2026